sjentsch/lsjDocs/Ch08/Ch08_Estimation_3.rst

 At this point I hope you have a pretty good sense of what sampling distributions are, and in particular what the sampling distribution of the mean is.
 In this section I want to talk about how the sampling distribution of the mean changes as a function of sample size.
 Intuitively, you already know part of the answer.
 If you only have a few observations, the sample mean is likely to be quite inaccurate.
 If you replicate a small experiment and recalculate the mean you will get a very different answer.
 In other words, the sampling distribution is quite wide.
 If you replicate a large experiment and recalculate the sample mean you will probably get the same answer you got last time, so the sampling distribution will be very narrow.
-You can see this visually in :numref:`fig-samplingDistDiffN`, showing that the bigger the sample size, the narrower the sampling distribution gets.
+You can see this visually in :numref:`fig-samplingDistDiffN`, showing that the bigger the sample size, the narrower the sampling distribution gets: In panel (a), each data set contained only a single observation, so the mean of each sample is just one person’s IQ score.
+As a consequence, the sampling distribution of the mean is of course identical to the population distribution of IQ scores.
+In panel (b), we raise the sample size to 2, and the mean of any one sample tends to be closer to the population mean than a one person’s IQ score, and so the histogram (i.e., the sampling distribution) is a bit narrower than the population distribution.
+In panel (c), we raise the sample size to 10 (right panel), and we can see that the distribution of sample means tend to be fairly tightly clustered around the true population mean.

 We can quantify this effect by calculating the standard deviation of the sampling distribution, which is referred to as the **standard error**.
 The standard error of a statistic is often denoted SE, and since we are usually interested in the standard error of the sample *mean*, we often use the acronym SEM.
 As you can see just by looking at the picture, as the sample size *N* increases, the SEM decreases.

 .. ----------------------------------------------------------------------------